-Mrs Alison Millar was appointed as Lord-Lieutenant of County Londonderry by Her Majesty the Queen on the 17th May 2018.
+Mrs Alison Millar was appointed as Lord-Lieutenant of County Londonderry by Her Late Majesty, Queen Elizabeth II on the 17th May 2018.

 Alison Millar